For more information on the seven Holy Sacraments, please see:

 This sacrament is available at any time for any baptized Catholic who is seriously ill or suffering the effects of advanced age. ..."As soon as anyone of the faithful begins to be in danger of death from sickness or old age, the fitting time for him to receive this sacrament has certainly already arrived."
 (CCC 1514).

-Please call the rectory to make an appointment for a priest to visit the home, or call anytime for a sudden illness.
+Please call the parish center to make an appointment for a priest to visit the home, or call anytime for a sudden illness.
 If a serious operation is scheduled, please call to arrange and receive the anointing prior to the surgery.
-A Mass of Anointing is also celebrated annually at the parish.

 Please note that hospitals are bound by privacy laws and are not permitted to release the names of patients.
-If you have a family member or loved one hospitalized, please contact the Rectory so we can visit them.
+If you have a family member or loved one hospitalized, please contact the parish center so we can visit them.

 Sacraments of Service